🏖️ Copacabana Beach: Complete Guide with Prices, Safety, Tips and When to Go

 - September to November

-Pleasant weather, fewer tourists and more balanced prices.
+Pleasant climate, fewer tourists, and more balanced prices.

-👉 Read also: Best time to go to Rio’s beaches
+👉 Read also: Best time to go to Rio beaches

 🚫 When to avoid